putty and painting

 Can gas pipes be painted?

-Yes, with restrictions.
+Yes, but with restrictions.
 You must not paint over joints in a way that hides leaks.
 A specific yellow paint or one approved by the gas service is used.
 Always check for leaks before painting.

 How do you paint copper pipes?